 The IRS says that commuting expenses are personal expenses.
-Where you live in relation to your business is at your personal discretion and is travel is not an "ordinary and necessary" expense of business.
+Where you live in relation to your business is at your personal discretion.
+To be deductible as a business expense, something must be and is travel is not an "ordinary and necessary" expense of business.
+It might be ordinary, but commuting isn't a necessary expense.
 What if you worked in Los Angeles and commuted from New York?
 Why should those expenses be part of your business?

 Most Business Expenses While Commuting Aren't Deductible